 The goddess reveals to Parmenides, however, the possibility of achieving understanding that does not wander or that is stable and unchanging, precisely because its object is and cannot not be (what it is).
 The third way of inquiry can never lead to this, and thus it is not presented by the goddess as a path of inquiry for understanding.
 It directs the inquirer’s attention to things that are (what they are) only contingently or temporarily: they are and then again are not, or they are a certain way and then again are not that way.
 The problem with this path is not, as too many interpreters have understood it to be, that nothing exists to be discovered along this way.
 There are innumerably many things that are (and exist) in the manner specified at fr.
 6.8–9a (and fr.
 8.40–1).
 However, since their being is merely contingent, Parmenides thinks there can be no stable apprehension of them, no thoughts about them that remain steadfast and do not wander, and thus no true or reliable conviction.
 According to Parmenides, genuine conviction cannot be found by focusing one’s attention on things that are subject to change.
 This is why he has the goddess repeatedly characterize the cosmology in the second phase of her revelation as deceptive or untrustworthy.
 The modal interpretation thus makes it relatively straightforward to understand the presence of the poem’s cosmology.
 It is an account of the principles, origins, and operation of the world’s mutable population.
 It is Parmenides’ own account, the best he was able to provide, and one firmly in the tradition of Presocratic cosmology.
 At the same time, however, Parmenides supposed there was more to the world than all those things that have grown, now are, and will hereafter end (as he describes them in fragment 19).
 There is also what is (what it is) and cannot not be (what it is).

-The first major phase of the goddess' revelation in fragment 8 is, on the modal interpretation, a meditation on the nature of what must be.
-The goddess leads Parmenides to form a conception of what whatever must be has to be like just in virtue of its modality.
-Appreciating that Parmenides is concerned with determining what can be inferred about the nature or character of What Is simply from its mode of being enables one to see that he is in fact entitled to the inferences he draws in the major deductions of fragment 8.
+The first major phase of the goddess’ revelation in fragment 8 is, on the modal interpretation, a meditation on the nature of what must be.
+The goddess leads Parmenides to form a conception of the attributes whatever must be has to possess just in virtue of its mode of being.
+If one appreciates that Parmenides is concerned with determining what can be inferred about the nature or character of What Is simply from its mode of being, one can see that he is in fact entitled to the inferences he draws in the major deductions of fragment 8.
 Certainly what must be cannot have come to be, nor can it cease to be.
 Both possibilities are incompatible with its mode of being.
 Likewise, what must be cannot change in any respect, for this would involve its not being what it is, which is also incompatible with its mode of being, since what must be must be what it is.
 On the assumption, inevitable at the time, that it is a spatially extended or physical entity, certain other attributes can also be inferred.
 What must be must be free from any internal variation.
 Such variation would involve its being something or having a certain character in some place(s) while being something else or having another character in others, which is incompatible with the necessity of its (all) being what it is.
 For much the same reason, it must be free from variation at its extremity.
 Since the only solid that is uniform at its extremity is a sphere, what must be must be spherical.

 It is difficult to see what more Parmenides could have inferred as to the character of what must be simply on the basis of its modality as a necessary being.
 In fact, the attributes of the main program have an underlying systematic character suggesting they are meant to exhaust the logical possibilities: What Is both must be (or exist), and it must be what it is, not only temporally but also spatially.
 For What Is to be (or exist) across times is for it to be ungenerated and deathless; and for it to be what it is across times is for it to be “still” or unchanging.
 For What Is to be (or exist) everywhere is for it to be whole.
 For it to be what it is at every place internally is for it to be uniform; and to be so everywhere at its extremity is for it to be “perfect” or “complete.”
 Taken together, the attributes shown to belong to what must be amount to a set of perfections: everlasting existence, immutability, the internal invariances of wholeness and uniformity, and the invariance at its extremity of being optimally shaped.
 What Is has thus proven to be not only a necessary but, in many ways, a perfect entity.